dmitrii-eremin/passion-ts/README.md

 ---

-This API allows you to control the game loop, draw graphics, handle input, manage resources, perform math operations, and play audio.
+This API allows you to control the game loop, draw graphics, handle input, manage resources, perform math operations, play audio, and manage animations.
 Let me know if you want a more detailed description of any subsystem or method!

 ## License
 MIT